effofxprime/documentation/docs/getting-started/testnet.md

     --keyring-backend os
 ```

-Once that is done you should see your node listed in [Vidulum Explorer](https://explorers.vidulum.app/vidulumtestnet/staking)
+Once that is done you should see your node listed in [Beezee Explorer](https://explorer.erialos.me/Testnet-BeeZee/staking)